Click HERE to donate to LHA

 Humble Beginnings Almost 2 Decades Ago

-In 1997, an American social worker who saw how far a dollar goes to help Tibetan refugees in India and Nepal, and how much he learned each time he was exposed to the resilient, fascinating Tibetan community, formed what became LHA in a tiny room in a monastery in Dharamsala, India.
-His endeavors yielded immediate results and attracted volunteers and supporters from around the world.
-By 2000, LHA’s Board of Directors had formed.
-One member led the successful effort for them to receive 501c3 nonprofit status from the U.S. government; another developed LHA’s first written communications, while the rest of the team organized fundraisers in New Orleans which became annual events that continue today.
-In 2001, LHA moved into a metal shed in Dharamsala which housed an English language class, a medical supply room for a leprosy treatment program, a craft shop, and an office with two computers.
-(The computers were donated by author Hunter S. Thompson!)
-It became clear that to truly serve Tibetans, LHA would need Tibetan partners.
-Jampa Tsering, a refugee from Amdo, began managing LHA's Dharamsala operations and enlisted help from his friends Kelsang, Pema, Yeshe and Ngawang.
+In 1997, an American social worker who saw how far a dollar goes to help Tibetan refugees in India and Nepal, and how much he learned each time he was exposed to the resilient, fascinating Tibetan community, formed LHA with the help of his close friend Jampa Tsering, a newly arrived refugee from Amdo, Tibet.
+From a tiny room in a monastery in Dharamsala, India, their endeavors yielded immediate results, and attracted volunteers and supporters from around the world.
+By 2000, LHA’s Board of Directors, a small group of friends from New Orleans, Louisiana, had formed.
+One member secured 501c3 nonprofit status from the U.S. government; another developed LHA’s first written communications, while the rest of the team organized fundraisers which became annual events that continue today.
+In 2001, LHA moved from the monastery to a metal shed in Dharamsala, which housed an English language class, a medical supply room for a leprosy treatment program, a craft shop, and office with two computers donated by author Hunter S. Thompson!
+Jampa Tsering began managing LHA's Dharamsala operations and enlisted help from his friends Kelsang, Pema, Yeshe and Ngawang.

 Years of Expansion, Group Trips to India

 In 2004 LHA moved to a location owned by the Tibetan Handicraft Co-Op., a group of more than 300 Tibetan families.
 LHA finally had space to expand, and using Tibetan-owned space meant that rent went directly to the Tibetan community.
-Just prior to this, in 2002, LHA partnered with the Tulane University School of Social Work to bring a group of MSW students to India to volunteer with LHA while learning about Tibetan culture.
-Documentarian Lee Rubin made a film, Journey to India, about this group, the first of many groups to come.
-Currently, student groups come from Tulane University, Loyola University and Louisiana State University Med School.
-In addition, other groups coming are now organized by individuals and organizations including the Louisiana-Mississippi Hospice and Palliative Care Organization (LMHPCO) and Ochsner Medical Center of New Orleans.
+Just prior to this, in 2002, LHA partnered with the Tulane University School of Social Work to bring a group of MSW students to India to volunteer with LHA while learning about Tibetan culture, the first of many groups to come.
+Since that time, Lha Charitable Trust has hosted annual educational/volunteer groups from Louisiana and others from countries around the globe: Tulane University undergrad, Tulane Med School, Tulane School of Social Work, Loyola University undergrad, Loyola’s Nursing Program, Louisiana State University Med School and Centenary College of Shreveport.
+In addition to these Louisiana universities, other volunteer and or/cultural exchange group trips from Louisiana were organized by individuals and organizations including the Louisiana-Mississippi Hospice and Palliative Care Organization (LMHPCO) and Ochsner Medical Center.
+Other independent groups were organized for Mental Health Practitioners as well individuals interested in Yoga, Mindfulness, Buddhist studies and Himalayan Nature Retreats.
 For information about organizing a group trip to India or joining one of the groups, see Group Trips.

 Lha Charitable Trust

 One of LHA's original goals was to create a self-sufficient, sustainable, Tibetan-run organization.
 In 2005 that happened – our Tibetan friends at LHA received official recognition from the Indian government as a registered non-profit, and our partner organization Lha Charitable Trust, was born.
-LHA's Tibetan staff had learned to run the organization and earn income by offering Tibetan language and cooking classes, yoga, massage, and translating services to tourists.
+LHA's Tibetan staff had learned to run the organization and also to earn income by offering Tibetan language and cooking classes, yoga, massage, translating services to tourists and hosting groups.
 They were able to cover the utilities, miscellaneous repairs and/or maintenance, and their 7 full-time salaries.
-The building's rent, $10K annually was still covered by LHA's American team.
+The building's rent, $10K annually was still covered by LHA's American team through fundraising events.